clintonbf/Clints-doc-project/index.md

 Readers are encouraged to follow the established instructions: they are known to work.

 #### Know the risks!
-MindBody is a production level software; changes made to services, prices, customer accounts, etc occur _in real time_.
+MindBody is a production level software; changes made to services, prices, customer accounts, etc. take _immediate effect_.
 Be very careful and cautious before executing changes that have significant impact.Each procedure has the potential level of disruption to the business if mis-used.
 Each procedure has the potential level of disruption to the business if mis-used.

 ### Quick start: